LT-IntroToAI-SY2526/assignment-1-intro-to-python-dillshannon/a1_writeup.md

 After completing your problems, reflect on:

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?
+Its a lot more confusing than java or the ECS code.

 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.
+I got a simple explanation using my prompt.
+I made sure to be specific in my prompt and it gave me the right answer.

 3. **What concepts were most challenging?** How did AI help you understand them?
+Some of the returning was confusing and the AI kind of explained it simpler.

 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?
+Using the AI explanation in the code helped me understand a bit better.